state-alchemists/zrb/README.md

 - __Automate__ day-to-day tasks.
 - __Generate__ projects or applications.
 - __Prepare__, __run__, and __deploy__ your applications with a single command.
-- Etc.
+- Deliver __faster__ with __fewer human errors__.

-You can also write custom task definitions in [Python](https://www.python.org/), enhancing Zrb's base capabilities.
+Zrb allows you to write custom task definitions in [Python](https://www.python.org/), further enhancing Zrb's capabilities.
 Defining your tasks in Zrb gives you several advantages because:

 - Every task has a __retry mechanism__.
 - Zrb handles your __task dependencies__ automatically.